43 Rainford Street Surry Hills, Sydney NSW, 2010 Australia

 At Ned’s Bake, back of house is front of house, the concept shares the joy of making bread, where bakers work in clear visibility of the bakery’s customers, with a delicious aroma permeating the space.
 Customers can enjoy watching, eating and taking home a warm loaf.
 One instantly believes that the no-frills, stripped back interior is as honest and wholesome as the bread that they are selling.

-Landini is an absolute specialist in food and hospitality interiors, but is equally at home in fashion and beauty as can be seen in their concept for Burt’s Bees.
+Landini is an absolute specialist in food and hospitality interiors, but is equally at home in so many other categories, as can be seen in their concept for Burt’s Bees.
 Designed for the brand’s launch into Asia, they have created warm and welcoming store through the use of golden honeyed hues of timber and lighting, along with messaging and materials that extol the brand’s sustainable values.
+In their beautifully simple concept for gentSac, the pared-back palette of materials allows the product to remain the focus, while the sliding doors on the fascia open up the store attracting customers into the relaxed space, encouraging them to dwell and test out the grooming products on display.

 Their real skill is in combining graphics and wayfinding into the overall concept in the most striking and stylish ways.